How to remove Mac viruses

 • Fake Flash Player updates are well-known sources of Mac malware – threats like OSX/Shlayer, which exploits the vulnerabilities of a pre-installed adware program like Advanced Mac Cleaner.

 • Mac viruses infect particular documents, executables, and other files from trusted sources.
-Once a victim opens such a document or executes it, a virus quietly installs itself to the system.
+Once a victim opens such a document or executes it, a virus quietly installs itself into the system.

 • There are lots of Mac viruses that are distributed as e-mail attachments.
 They can also arrive in instant messages or can come embedded into letters.
 These viruses have unsuspicious names and, therefore, can trick a user into opening or executing them.
 Once the user opens such a message or file, the virus silently infects a computer.